Howdy, I’m Martin Ralya. I’m a proposal writer by day and an award-winning small-press publisher, author, and GMing

 I live in Utah with my amazing wife, Alysia, our awesome daughter, Lark, and our nutty dog, Wicket, in a house full of books, games, and movies.

 MartinRalya.com is my online hub — an easy way to check out my published work, get in touch, and see what I’m up to.
 Blogging is one of my main creative outlets, and you can read my work on Gnome Stew and Yore.
 If you’d like to get in touch, feel free to email me.

 In 2009, I started a small-press publishing company, Engine Publishing.
 We’ve sold over 10,000 copies of our books since our first release in June 2010.
 Three of our titles are in the top ~75 out of over 30,000 products on the RPG industry’s largest PDF retail site, DriveThruRPG, and the fourth is in the top 3%.
 I headed up a team of 19 people for our first book, 22 people for our second, nine for our third, and 10 for our fourth product, and working with talented and creative folks has been a fabulous experience every time.

 I started gaming in 1987, and I’m passionate about game mastering (GMing).
 I’ve been running websites since 1999, and have written over 1,200 GMing articles online since 2005.
-Currently, I run and contribute to Gnome Stew, the most widely read game mastering blog on the planet, which has had nearly 2 million visitors since it launched in 2008.
+Currently, I run and contribute to Gnome Stew, the most widely read game mastering blog on the planet, which has had over 2,000,000 visitors since it launched in 2008.
 Along with a team of other authors and veteran GMs, I publish new GMing articles on the Stew every month; together, we’ve posted over 2,000 articles.
 (See all of my articles.)